What Is the Minimum Acceptable Distance Between Your Home and a 5G Cell Tower?

 Hazards of exposure to electromagnetic fields from mobile phone towers

 Radio frequencies are what allow mobile phone towers to fulfill their function of providing phone coverage.
 We regard this kind of electromagnetic field radiation to be beneficial.
-Phone towers are responsible for the emission of a variety of different types of radiation, including heat and pulsed microwave waves, both of which are believed to be ineffective.
+Phone towers are responsible for the emission of a variety of different types of radiation, including heat and pulsed microwave waves.

 In the process of persons making phone calls, radio frequency (RF) signals are sent to and from the base stations.
 In a subsequent step, the radio frequency (RF) waves that are generated at the base station are then sent out into the environment, where we may be subjected to them.

 The amount of radiation that is emitted from a cell tower will vary depending on factors such as the kind of antennas used, the total number of antennas, the amount of time spent using the antennas, the time of day, and so on.
 Living in close proximity to a mobile phone tower is hazardous to one's health for a number of different reasons, the most notable of which being the radiation that it releases as well as the many health hazards that are linked with it.